AndreyBozhko/TaxiOptimizer/README.md

 Follow the instructions in `docs/postgres_install.txt` to download and setup access to it.

 ##### Configurations
 Configuration settings for Kafka, PostgreSQL, AWS S3 bucket, as well as the schemas for the data are stored in the respective files in `config/` folder.
-Replace the settings in `config/s3config.ini` with the names and paths for your S3 bucket.
+> Replace the settings in `config/s3config.ini` with the names and paths for your S3 bucket.

+## Running TaxiOptimizer

 ### Schedule the Batch Job
 Running `airflow/schedule.sh` on the master of *spark-batch-cluster* will start the batch job immediately, and will execute them every 24 hours.

-### Starting the Streaming Job
+### Start the Streaming Job
 Execute `./spark-run.sh --stream` on the master of *spark-stream-cluster* (preferably after the batch job has run for the first time).
 Once it is running, execute `./kafka-run --produce` on the master of *kafka-cluster* to start streaming the real-time taxi location data.